shorebirdtech/twutter/README.md

 # twutter

-Isn't everyone writing their own Twitter?

-## About
 Using Twitter as an example to demonstrate what a front-to-back app built on Shorebird could look like.

-## Blockers to posting to Discord
-- Sign-in of some form
+An instance is live at: https://shimmer-c3juc.ondigitalocean.app/

+# Notes

+## Easy cleanup
+- Add color to user profile
-- Timeline refresh on login
+- center views on large screens.

 ## Missing features
 - Separate per-user timelines.